MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mrlearning-speechSDK-ch4.md

 ---
-title: Azure Speech Services tutorials - 4.
-Setting up intent and natural language understanding
+title: Setting up intent and natural language understanding
 description: Complete this course to learn how to implement Azure Speech SDK within a mixed reality application.
 author: jessemcculloch
 ms.author: jemccull